Tanvi1704/Educational_Initiative_Task/README.md

 ---

-## Exercise 2: Smart Home System Programming
+## Exercise 2 : Smart Home System Programming:

 In **Exercise 2**, I have completed **Task No. 4** which involves developing a **Smart Home System Simulation** with the following features: